What are the three most iconic brands you can remember right now? And what do they all have in common?

-They are also very good at making your content gets lost in translation.
+They are also very good at making your content get lost in translation.

-Technological innovations have played a major role in shaping the translation industry as we know it today, but human intervention remains just as essential to achieving the best linguistic solutions.
+Technological innovations have played a major role in shaping the translation services as we know it today, but human intervention remains just as essential to achieving the best linguistic solutions.

 That’s because translation is just the first step of a much more comprehensive process called: